g4eml/OpenMD9600_Remote_Head/README.md

 The modifed OpenMD9600 firmware detects the presence of the interface board and reconfigures the existing signals into a suitable format.
 This is a bi-directional 250000 Baud serial link.
 Using this link display data is sent to the remote head PCB and front panel key presses are received from it.

-The PCB also include a digital potentiometer chip which is used to control the radio volume.
+The PCB includes a digital potentiometer chip which is used to control the radio volume.
 This chip is controlled by the remote head PCB.
 This is necessary to reduce audio noise pickup on the long cable.
+Also fitted is a power switch chip which is used to control the power to the microphone.

 ### Remote Head Interface PCB